 Follow these simple steps and you’ll be texting in no time!

-When you’re ready to upgrade to a paid account, just change your billing plan from the dashboard.
+Then, when you’re ready to upgrade to a paid account and get full access to our features, just change your billing plan from the dashboard.
 Simple!

 This piece was originally published June 15, 2016.
 It was most recently updated July 27, 2023.
 Nathan Ellering contributed to this piece.